 Beaufort Bomber Air Crash Print Page

-A plaque commemorates the crew of the Beaufort Bomber Air Crash near Eskdale in 1945.
+A plaque commemorates the crew of the Beaufort Bomber Air Crash who died near Eskdale in 1945.
 It is also dedicated to those relatives who never lost hope.

 RAAF Beaufort, A9-228, of No. 1 Operational Training Unit (1 OTU), left Mount Gambier at 5.33pm on 4 June 1945, headed for East Sale on a long range sea reconnaissance and night astro-navigation exercise.
 The aircraft was meant to head east for East Sale, but instead it headed north east.
 It flew over Albury in New South Wales.
 It circled Albury and and then flew in the direction of the Victorian Alps.